takeyamajp/docker-ubuntu-sshd/README.md

            takeyamajp/ubuntu-sshd

 ## Time zone
-You can use any time zone that can be used in Ubuntu such as America/Chicago.
+You can use any time zone such as America/Chicago that can be used in Ubuntu.

 See below for zones.
 https://www.unicode.org/cldr/charts/latest/verify/zones/en.html